meoree/scripts/link_test/README.md

 * **manual**

 Start the manual test function with manual recovery of modules from the switch.
-It is necessary to set the correct values in the SWITCH1_CONNECTION_DATA variable to connect to the switch in which the M720 modules are installed by port B, SWITCH2_CONNECTION_DATA to connect to the switch in which the M720 modules are installed by port
+It is necessary to set the correct values in the SWITCH1_CONNECTION_DATA variable to connect to the switch in which the M720 modules are installed by port B, SWITCH2_CONNECTION_DATA to connect to the switch in which the M720 modules are installed by port A.

 Launch: `python3 link_test_m720.py  --manual --type copper`